 carya and CAAF will accommodate all applicants to the best of our ability, and we will work with applicants who experience barriers.

 Please contact firstname.lastname@example.org for support with your application and with any questions.

 The Aspen Art Studio

-The studio is located in carya’s new community hub, Village Commons in Calgary’s East Village.
-Village Commons is a multigenerational space that offers a diversity of opportunities, programs and community engagement across the lifespan.
+The studio is located in carya’s community hub, Village Commons in Calgary’s East Village.
+Village Commons is a multigenerational space that offers a diversity of opportunities, including free and fun recreational based programming and community engagement across the lifespan.